TYPES OF THERAPY

 COMPASSIONATELY EXPLORE YOUR PARTS – AND FIND YOUR SELF AT THE CENTER

-WHAT IS INTERNAL FAMILY SYSTEMS (IFS) THERAPY?
+WHAT IS INTERAL FAMILY SYSTEMS (IFS) THERAPY?

 Internal Family Systems (IFS) therapy is a powerful, evidence-based approach to mental health that helps people better understand themselves by exploring the different “parts” or sub-personalities that make up the mind.
 Developed by Dr. Richard Schwartz, IFS is built on the belief that every part of us—whether it’s a self-critical voice, a perfectionist drive, or a deeply hurt inner child—has a positive intention, even if its strategies are no longer helpful.
 Through IFS therapy, individuals learn how to relate to these parts with curiosity and compassion, rather than judgment or fear.